-- Using a large pan, heat the ghee over low-medium heat, then add the bay leaf, cardamom pods, cinnamon, peppercorns, cloves, kashmiri chilli powder, mace and nutmeg.
+- Using a large pan, heat the ghee over low-medium heat, then add the bay leaf, cardamom pods, cinnamon, peppercorns, cloves, Kashmiri chilli powder, mace and nutmeg.
 Fry for two minutes, stirring continuously until spices swell and become aromatic.
 Add the ginger, garlic and red chillies.
-Mix well and cook for five minutes or until raw garlic smell has gone.
+Mix well and cook for five minutes or until the raw garlic smell has gone.

 - Increase the heat to medium and add the lamb.
 Stir frequently and cook for five minutes, or until the lamb has browned.

 - Reduce the heat to medium-low, add the cashew paste and mix well.
 Now add the yoghurt and shallot mix, one tablespoon at a time, mixing well and bring up to a simmer.

 - Add 250ml of the reserved stock, mix well and simmer very gently, uncovered, for 10 minutes or until the sauce is very thick and clinging to the meat.
 Remove from heat.

 - Cover the rice evenly with the lamb.

-- Seal the pot well, and place into oven for 30 minutes.
+- Seal the pot well, and place it into the oven for 30 minutes.

 - Whilst the dish is in the oven, prick the bottom of the eggs with a pin, then place into a small pan with cold water.
 Quickly bring the pan up to a simmer, then cook the eggs for seven minutes.
 Remove from heat, drain the hot water, then cover the eggs with cold water.
 Peel the eggs when cool enough to handle.
 Set aside.

 - Place a warmed serving dish over the cooking pot, and carefully invert.
 Gently scrape any remaining biryani from this pot.
-Quarter the eggs and distribute over the dish.
+Quarter the eggs and distribute them over the dish.
 Sprinkle with the reserved browned onions and sliced red chilli.
-Serve
+Serve.

-- 400g of uncooked rice is approximately 2 metric cups.
+- 400g of uncooked rice is approximately 2 cups.

-- Beresta is thinly-sliced crispy fried shallots and is available from most Indian grocers.
+- Beresta are thinly sliced crisp fried shallots and are available from most Indian grocers.
 The Chinese variant is a suitable substitute.

 - Kewra is an extract that is distilled from pandanus flowers.
 A good Indian grocer will have this.